Chad Basin: Drainage basin extent

 The Chad Basin covers almost 8% of the African continent, with an area of about 2434000 km2.
-It is ringed by mountains.
+It is surrounded by mountains.
 The Aïr Mountains and the Termit Massif in Niger form the western boundary.
 To the northwest, in Algeria, are the Tassili n'Ajjer mountains, including the 2158 m Jebel Azao.
 The Tibesti Mountains to the north of the basin include Emi Koussi, the highest mountain in the Sahara at 3415 m.
 The Ennedi Plateau lies to the northeast, rising to 1450 m.
 The Ouaddaï highlands lies the east.
 They include the Marrah Mountains in Darfur at up to 3088 m in height.
 The Adamawa Plateau, Jos Plateau, Biu Plateau, and Mandara Mountains lie to the south.

 To the west the basin is separated by a watershed from the Niger River, and to the south it is separated by a basement dome from the Benue River.

-Further east, watersheds separate it from the Congo Basin and the Nile.
+Further east, watersheds separate it from the Congo Basin and the river Nile.

 The lowest part of the basin is not Lake Chad, but the Bodélé Depression, at a distance of 480 km to the northeast of the lake.
 The Bodélé Depression is just 155 m above sea level in its deepest portion, while the surface of Lake Chad is 275 m above sea level.

 The basin spans parts of eight countries.
 These are:

 Climate and ecology

 The northern half of the basin is desert, containing the Ténéré desert, Erg of Bilma and Djurab Desert.

 South of that is the Sahel zone, dry savanna and thorny shrub savanna.

 The main rivers include riparian forests, flooding savannas and wetland areas.

 In the far south there are dry forests.

 Rainfall varies widely from year to year.
-The amount of annual rainfall is very low in the north of the basin, rising to 1200 mm in the south.
+The amount of annual rainfall is very slight in the north of the basin, increasing to 1200 mm in the south.

 As late as 2000, the basin has remained home to large populations of wildlife.
 In the Sahel these include antelopes such as the addax and dama gazelle, and in the savanna there are korrigum and red-fronted gazelle.
 The black crowned crane and other waterbirds are found in the wetlands.
 There are populations of elephants, giraffes, and lions.
 The western black rhinoceros was once common but is now extinct.
 Elephants almost became extinct by the end of the nineteenth century due to European and American demand for ivory, but stocks have since recovered.